Public website. Private workspace.

 Export and send the content

-PDFs and copied documents work for one-off sharing, but they quickly become stale and are harder to maintain.
+PDFs and copied documents work for one-off sharing, but they quickly become stale and are harder to search, maintain, and reuse.

 Copy the content into a public page